Rudra-Maity/web-dev-assign/README.md

-# Digital Marketing Agency Website
+# Web Development Company's Website

 This project showcases a web Development company website built with HTML, Bootstrap, and custom CSS and Jquery.
 The website features various sections including an introductory section, a services slider, and a project showcase.